dcsaorg/DCSA-Certification-ToolKit-API-Consumer/README.md

 If you would like to build required DCSA packages individually, begin with step 1.

-1) Build **DCSA-TNT** as described in [DCSA-TNT/README.md](https://github.com/dcsaorg/DCSA-TNT/blob/b7d1cbde029c3e6dbe8c7ca71f1fcf36b30f9b65/README.md), then
+1) Build **DCSA-TNT** as described in [DCSA-TNT/README.md](https://github.com/dcsaorg/DCSA-TNT/blob/b7d1cbde029c3e6dbe8c7ca71f1fcf36b30f9b65/README.md)
+   For TNT 2.2 we have to checkout tag 0.0.1-reactive ``git checkout tags/0.0.1-reactive`` Build it as a library by commenting out the build plugin in the pom.xml.

 2) Clone **DCSA-Certification-ToolKit-API-Consumer** (with ``--recurse-submodules`` option.)

-3) update **DCSA-TNT** as dependency in pom file and Build using, ``mvn package``
+3) Build using ``mvn clean install``

-4) Initialize your local postgresql database as described in [datamodel/README.md](https://github.com/dcsaorg/DCSA-Information-Model/blob/master/README.md) \
-   or If you have docker installed, you may skip this step and use the docker-compose command mentioned below to set it up (This will initialize the application along with the database).

-5) Run application,
+4) Run application
 ```
 mvn spring-boot:run [options]